absmach/supermq/docs/getting-started.md

 ## CLI

-Mainflux CLI is another way to manipulate with users, things and channels and send messages.
+Mainflux CLI is another way to manage users, things, channels and messages.

 CLI can be downloaded as separate asset from [project realeses](https://github.com/mainflux/mainflux/releases) or it can be built with: